Dipsy0830/Dipsy0830.github.io/_pages/about.md

 - *2024.08*: &nbsp;🎉 One paper is accepted by IEEE TDSC.
 - *2024.07*: &nbsp;🎉 Two papers are accepted by [ECCV 2024](https://eccv2024.ecva.net/).
 - *2024.05*: &nbsp;🎉 One paper was accepted by [ICML 2024](https://icml.cc/).
-- *2024.03*: &nbsp; **Mora: Enabling Generalist Video Generation via A Multi-Agent Framework** is preprint and selected as 🏆 Hugging Face Daily Papers.
-- *2024.02*: &nbsp; **Sora: A Review on Background, Technology, Limitations, and Opportunities of Large Vision Models** is preprint and selected as 🏆 Hugging Face Daily Papers.

 # 📝 Selected Publications